AkumaVenom/PokemonVortexCustom-WebBrowserMMO/README.md

 # PokemonVortexCustom-WebBrowserMMO-WebServer WIP

-# Pokémon Vortex — Production Sci‑Fi Reconstruction - WIP

-This package is a carefully modernized reconstruction of the recovered Pokémon Vortex browser RPG source, prepared for a current XAMPP/PHP environment.
+This package is a carefully modernized style reconstruction of the recovered Pokémon Vortex browser RPG source, prepared for a current XAMPP/PHP environment.

 ## Install on XAMPP